(To read my survivor story click here)

 I remember in those early years longing for that to happen, wanting to finally get good at combining colors, wanting my faces to look like mine or to just look like faces for that matter.
 But I had to learn to walk before I could run.

-In time, time painting and experimenting, I started to find myself as an artist.
+In time through painting and experimenting on a regular basis, I started to find myself as an artist.